 Another good security practice is to get together with neighbors to fight package theft.
 Agree to look out for strangers in the neighborhood and keep an eye on deliveries at one another’s homes.

 You may be able to have packages delivered to a neighbor who will be home.
-Or, you can ask a neighbor to grab a package off your porch if you’re alerted to a delivery via a security camera.
-Teaming up with neighbors is a smart way to keep your deliveries—and your whole neighborhood—secure.
+Or, you can ask a neighbor to grab a package off your porch if you’re alerted to a delivery via a security camera or delivery notification.

-You don’t have to have a complete security system to keep an eye on package deliveries.
-A smart doorbell might be the simple solution you need to keep purchases safe.
-These Wi-Fi enabled doorbells let you see—and talk to—whoever is at the front door, whether you’re in the kitchen or at the office.
+These Wi-Fi enabled doorbell cameras let you see—and talk to—whoever is at the front door, whether you’re in the kitchen or at the office.
 The Ring Video Doorbell includes a motion-activated camera, two-way audio, and an app that sends alerts to your smartphone, tablet, or computer.

 7. Pick Up Packages in Person

-It may not be quite as convenient as receiving deliveries on your doorstep, but one sure way to guarantee safety is to have packages held at the post office or delivery service store until you can pick them up yourself.
+It may not be quite as convenient as receiving deliveries at your front door, but one sure way to guarantee safety is to have packages held at the post office or delivery service store until you can pick them up yourself.

 Both FedEx and UPS provide options for you to have packages held at a local location rather than dropped off at your home.
 Another way to ensure secure delivery is to require a signature upon receipt.
 That way, if you’re not home to accept the delivery, your packages won’t be left unattended.